abderrahimghazali/bizly/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is private and proprietary.

 ---

 **Bizly** - *Streamlining business management, one feature at a time.*